ZwwWayne/ZwwWayne.github.io/_pages/about.md

 His past works mainly explore [versatile neural architectures across modalities and perception tasks](https://dr.ntu.edu.sg/handle/10356/171935) and open-vocabulary perception.
 He built and released [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), and has been leading the development of [MMDetection](https://github.com/open-mmlab/mmdetection) and [MMDetection3D](https://github.com/open-mmlab/mmdetection3d) since 2020, respectively, as a core member of [OpenMMLab](https://openmmlab.com/) since 2019.

+We have opening positions for PhD/postdoc/intern and full-time researchers.
+If you are interested please send me an email.

 Recent News
 ------------------------